rolandyuwy/tp/docs/team/sagarsureka.md

     * Justification: <br>The features improves the application significantly as it helps manage another entity relevant to food items.
     * Highlights: <br>This enhancement involved consideration of multiple alternatives of implementation.
     Keeping to the criteria of making it user friendly, the `unit` of quantity field was made optional and customisable.
-    Instead of giving some specfic options, the user can have any word as the unit.
+    Instead of giving some specific options, the user can have any word as the unit.
   * Adding a list for **expiring food items**:
     * What it does: <br>Displays a list panel consisting of food items expiring within 7 days, in ascending order of expiry date.
     * Justification: <br>Keeping with the motivation of reducing food wastage by food inventory management, the expiring food list allows the user to make informed choices in their meals and avoid having to waste expired food.